-It is often thought that if you breathe through your mouth it is because your nose blocked up first, but typically the nose blocks after you start breathing through your mouth and because it is uncomfortable breathing through a stuffy nose, after a while you stop trying.
+It is often thought that if you breathe through your mouth it’s because your nose blocked up first, but typically the nose blocks after you start breathing through your mouth.
+After a while you stop trying to breathe through your nose because it’s uncomfortable.
 Once mouth breathing has become an established habit, it takes a lot of effort to retrain yourself to breathe through your nose.

-Tess Graham, Relief From Anxiety and Panic, 2017.
-Tess is a Breathing Educator, Physiotherapist and Author from Australia who has taught breathing retraining courses to thousands of people and who also teaches other health professionals.
+Tess has taught breathing retraining courses to thousands of people and she also teaches other health professionals.

-- After breathing normally (do not make any exaggerated breathing manoeuvre) breathe in and out through your nose.
+- After breathing normally — don’t make any exaggerated breathing manoeuvre — breathe in and out through your nose.

 - Close your nostrils gently with finger tips after exhaling.

 - Hold your breath for as long as is comfortable.

 - Try nodding your head while holding the breath.

 - Release your fingers, then gradually resume very gentle breathing through your nose.